Edtech and Brand Safety

-One of the serious concerns for any parent with the digital ecosystem is how do they keep their children safe from the ‘digital ghost’, and Edtech could an easy trap.
+One of the serious concerns for any parent with the digital ecosystem is how do they keep their children safe from the ‘digital ghost’, and edtech could be an easy trap.

-The edtech companies are cognizant of making the experience safe and children friendly.
+The edtech companies are cognizant of making the experience safe and children-friendly.
 However, that is all within the boundaries of their application, where they have all the control.
-But there is a lot more that can be counterproductive to a much larger engagement who may even never cross the line to experience what all measures they take to make every element inside the application child safe and friendly.
+But a lot more can be counterproductive to a much larger engagement who may even never cross the line to experience all measures they take to make every element inside the application child safe and friendly.

-Other than children of less than 10 years of age, parents do allow children to explore such opportunities on their own.
+Other than children less than 10 years of age, parents allow children to explore such opportunities independently.
 When in their teens, children also get a chance to recommend to parents which courses they want to pursue.
-In the latter case, children to get exposed in the discovery of such applications, which means they interface with the promotional / advertising environment of edtech apps.
-For children less than 10, parents will primarily explore for such solutions.
+In the latter case, children get exposed to the discovery of such applications, which means they interface with the promotional / advertising environment of edtech apps.
+For children less than 10, parents will primarily explore such solutions.

-In both the situations, its essential for the decision makers to get assurance about that the application they want to go with, isn’t harming children in any way, especially the ones which could contribute to development of any negative trait in children as they would not have the capability to handle such exposure at that tender age.
-For instance, hate language, obscenity, crime, and other such content.
+In both situations, the decision-makers need to get assurance that the application they want to go with isn’t harming children in any way, especially the ones which could contribute to the development of any negative trait in children as they would not have the capability to handle such exposure at that tender age.
+For instance, hate language, obscenity, crime, and other content.

-Due to brand safety issues, many a times without any intervention of the edtech solutions provider, the ads do get placed wrongly which could be carrying content not suitable for children.
-This means that children as well as parents exploring for such solutions could land up in ‘bad areas’ of the Internet.
+We have clear demarcations of what is suitable for children and what’s not in the broadcasting world.
+That is why even action content isn’t advised to children, and specific content is explicitly categorized as adult only.
+Due to brand safety issues, often without any intervention from the edtech solutions provider, the ads do get placed wrongly, which could be carrying content not suitable for children.
+This means that children and parents exploring such solutions could land up in ‘bad areas’ of the Internet.

-While children could land up in entirely a wrong territory which isn’t suitable for them, parents would get shocked to see the affiliation of the platform which they are exploring for their children.
-The issue could get worse as the ads are served basis the content consumption pattern and interests of the user with whom the device is profiled.
-In these cases, it would be a parent, an adult, whose profile would be targeted by advertisers through ad-networks, affiliates and other mediums.
+While children could land up in entirely the wrong territory, which isn’t suitable for them, parents would get shocked to see the affiliation of the platform they are exploring for their children.
+The issue could worsen as the ads are served based on the content consumption pattern and interests of the user with whom the device is profiled.
+In these cases, it would be a parent, an adult, whose profile would be targeted by advertisers through ad networks, affiliates, and other mediums.

-A responsible and aware edtech platform has to look at the things end-to-end and make the entire experience children safe and friendly, not just inside the app when someone onboards.
-In fact, this could result in that majority of the potential users will end up with a bad experience and impression about the platform while only the ones who convert and sign-up appreciate the proactive measures taken by the app to give children their due environment.
+A responsible and aware edtech platform has to look at things end-to-end and make the entire experience safe and friendly, not just inside the app when someone onboards.
+This could result in the majority of the potential users having a bad experience and impression about the platform, while only the ones who convert and sign-up appreciate the proactive measures taken by the app to give children their due environment.